 An example follows of a couple faced with the likelihood of passing on a genetic disorder to a baby of their own, showing how difficult these decisions can be.

-Caroline Berry (formerly Consultant Clinical Geneticist at Guys Hospital, London; currently Secretary of Christians in Science)
+Caroline Berry (formerly Consultant Clinical Geneticist at Guys Hospital, London)

 Begotten or Made.
 Oliver O’Donovan.
 OUP 1984.